05bit/brillixy/README.rst

 About
 =====

-AdminKit is out of box improvements for Django admin to provide modern design and straightforward customization capabilities.
+Brillixy is out of box improvements for Django admin to provide modern design and straightforward customization capabilities.

 Requirements
 ============

-Django 1.4.x is supported and we're working on compatibility with 1.3.x and 1.5.x.
-Actually it may work, but it's not well tested yet.
+Django 1.4.x/1.5.x is supported and required.
+Actually it may work with Django 1.3.x, but it's not well tested yet.

 Features
 ========